 Any surgical or invasive procedure carries risks.
 Before proceeding, you should seek a second opinion from an appropriately qualified health practitioner.

 The main advantage is that the CO2 Laser is able to cut the skin and deeper tissues without any bleeding.
-This means minimal to no bruising, less risk of post-operative bleeding, and less swelling – all of which lead to a faster recovery and quicker return to work and social activities.
+This means minimal chances of bruising, less risk of post-operative bleeding, and less swelling – all of which lead to a faster recovery and quicker return to work and social activities.

 Laser Eyelid Surgery is performed in the privacy of our own Clinic’s Theatre under Local Anaesthesia & Light Sedation administered by our Specialist Anaesthetist.
 You can go home shortly after but you must have someone collect you.
 You cannot go home alone.